8 Best Outdoor Golf Launch Monitors – 2026 Reviews & Buying Guide

 • five hours of battery life

-A dedicated companion app (iOS only) is available for the KIT which allows you to view your historical shot data, store video, track trends, and manage your clubs and bag.
-In addition, the KIT is now usable for indoor golf, integrating with the iOS version of E6 CONNECT.
+A dedicated companion app (iOS only) is available for the KIT which allows you to view your historical shot data, store video, track trends, manage your clubs and bag, and utilize an AI shot evaluation technology called FS Combine powered by Clippd.
+In addition, the KIT is usable for indoor golf, integrating with GSPro and the iOS version of E6 CONNECT.

-The app and E6 CONNECT are not required to use the KIT; you can customize the data view format using buttons on the right side of the unit and view data on the KIT display after each shot.
+The app and third-party software are not required to use the KIT; you can customize the data view format using buttons on the right side of the unit and view data on the KIT display after each shot.

 What we love about the KIT is its easy setup, ease of use, intuitive app, and large amount of data parameters.
 And if it’s endorsed by arguably the best golfer to play the game (as well as top pros like Jon Rahm), you know it’s the real deal.